 Simply put, Rakugo Shinju is a phenomenal piece of fiction and some of the best that anime has to offer.
 It doesn’t just deserve to be on this list; it deserves to be remembered as one of the all-time greats of the medium.

-Content Considerations: The story deals with sexism, emotional abuse, sexual situations, depression, and violence/suicide, but most of it is told or implied rather than graphically depicted, and it’s all respectfully handled and serves a narrative purpose.
+Content Warnings: The story deals with sexism, emotional abuse, sexual situations, depression, and violence/suicide, but most of it is told or implied rather than graphically depicted, and it’s all respectfully handled and serves a narrative purpose.
 There’s also the suggestion of child grooming at one point, but it comes from an unreliable character and is likely untrue.

 Suggested Age Range: There’s nothing especially “unsuitable” for older teens, but the content would likely be best enjoyed by adult audiences—20 and up, we’ll say.